roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Is anything wrong, dearie?"
 The secretary was smiling at her.

  Trisha paused, then shook her head.
 "No, thank you."
 She started out walking briskly, but in a moment quickly broke into a run as she fled from his office.
-Report_Story #1